63BeetleSmurf/PinnyNotes/README.md

 - Join: Join multiple lines into one, separated by a comma, space, or tab.
 - JSON: Prettify JSON.
 - List: Enumerate, dash (markdown), sort ascending or descending, or remove list markers.
-- Quote: Wrap text with double or single quotes.
+- Quote: Wrap text with double, single or backtick quotes, or remove quotes from text.
 - Remove: Remove various whitespace, slashes, or occurrences of selected text.
 - Slash: Toggle or remove forward and back slashes.
 - Split: Split lines into multiple lines by a comma, space, tab, or highlighted text.